androidAppGuard/IccDroid/README.md

-# AutoSQDroid Prototype
+# IccDroid Prototype
-AutoSQDroid is a fully automated version of [SQDroid](https://github.com/androidAppGuard/SQDroid).
-SQDroid is a semantic-driven testing tool for Android apps via Q-learning, while it needs to manually collect the basic functions of each app to calculate the reward and does not take advantage of the dataflow information of these functions.
-To resolve the problem, AutoSQDroid can automatically extract the dataflow functions in apps from Q-learning exploration stage and once again utilizes these functions to guide the agent generating the meaningful test cases related to dataflow and discovering the abnormal dataflow behaviors.
+IccDroid is an automated testing tool based on reinforcement learning to find ICC-related bugs in Android apps.
+IccDroid leverages hybrid analysis to build a more complete ICC call graph.
+Based on this graph, IccDroid further designs an ICC-guided exploration strategy based on Q-learning to improve the testing effectiveness in bug finding.
+So far, IccDroid has found 13 previously unknown ICC-related bugs, all of which have been confirmed by the app developers and five have already been fixed.

 # Update
-All the source code of AutoSQDroid is also publicly available for facilitating the development of automated testing.
-Next, we will integrate the dataflow acquisition function into the Android framework.
+All the source code of IccDroid is also publicly available for facilitating the development of automated testing.

 # Getting Started
 ## Virtual Machine Requirements